 If you love this recipe: Check out my other taco recipes and lentil recipes!

-Disclaimer: This recipe was created for USDAPLC as part of their National Signature Recipe Contest.
+This recipe was created for USDAPLC as part of their National Signature Recipe Contest and I was compensated for my participation.
 Opinions are my own, always.
 Thank you for supporting the sponsors who support C+K!